nkchai/JupyterHub-on-Spark/tests.md

 splitDF.show()
 ```

-After, running the above code, you may not see the output tables as it's automatically send the output to `test`.

-In order to see the captured output call the `test` as shown below in a new cell.
+Now, open the JupyterHub and your notebook, check your output by calling `test` as shown below.

 ```
 test()
 ```